dew-uff/versioned-prov/explicit-versioned-prov.md

-# Explicit-Versioned-Prov
+# Intertwined-Prov

-In this document we map simple script constructs to Explicit-Versioned-PROV.
+In this document we map simple script constructs to Intertwined-PROV.

 ## Names, literals, and constants